rohithrathod99/ML_engineer_full_course/ML_algos/Linear_regression/All_about_Linear_regression.md

 <img src="mse_equation.jpg" width="300" height="300">

 9. <u>**Residual**</u>: The diff between the actual and predicted values.
-If the points are far from regression line then high residual, and vice versa.
+If the points in the scatter plot are far from regression line then high residual, and vice versa.

 10. So here, we have to find out the best co-eff, also means, iterating over diff value of weights to minimize the MSE/Cost function or in other words to reduce the residuals.
 To do this, we use **Gradient descent method**.